Last updated: 10 January 2022

-If a specific gift in a Will no longer exists – for example, if you left somebody a painting but sold it before you died or shares you had gifted under your Will were no longer available – then your instructions to pass on the gift are no longer possible.
+If a specific gift you have gifted as a bequeath no longer exists – for example, if you left somebody a painting but sold it before you died or shares you had gifted were no longer available – then your instructions to pass on the gift are no longer possible.
 This process is known as ademption.

 When this happens an executor may choose to distribute another of your assets in place of the specified gift.
-Usually this will be an item with the same or lesser value.
-The powers of the executor in this situation may depend on the wording of your Will.
+Often this may be an item with the same or lesser value.
+The powers of the executor in this situation may depend on the specific wording in your Will.

 But bear in mind that an executor doesn’t have to be a beneficiary.
 For example, you may decide to have your solicitor or family friend act as your executor.

-The main difference and consideration you need to make, is if your executor does not receive anything under the terms of your Will, they can claim a fee for their time and costs dealing with the assets and administration of your Will.
-This money then comes out of the estate and reduces what your beneficiaries receive.
-If an executor is a beneficiary, they usually can’t claim a fee, even if you’ve only left them a small amount.
+The main difference and consideration you need to make, is if your executor does not receive any gifts or bequeaths under your Will, they can claim a fee for their time and costs dealing with the assets and administration of your estate.
+This money then comes out of the estate and reduces the amount your beneficiaries receive.
+If an executor is a beneficiary, they usually can’t claim a fee, even if you’ve only left them a small amount or gift.

 You must sign your Will yourself in the presence of two witnesses; they must be at least 18 years old and cannot be beneficiaries.
-The witnesses do not need to read your Will or even know what it contains.
-Instead they must simply watch to see that it was, in fact, you who signed the Will.
-You must sign your full signature to each page of your Will and then sign and date the last page.
+The witnesses do not need to read the document or even know what it contains.
+Instead they must simply watch to see that it was you who signed the document.
+You must sign your full signature to each page and then sign and date the last page.

-The witnesses then need to sign to say they have witnessed you signing, and then date and print their names and addresses on the last page of the Will.
+The witnesses then need to sign to say they have witnessed you signing, and then date and print their names and addresses on the last page.
 You should all use the same pen as otherwise it may appear as if you did not all sign at the same time, which could lead to legal disputes after you die.

-What do I do with my Will after I have signed it and had it witnessed?
+What do I do after I have signed my Will?

 You should let your executors know that they have been chosen as your executors.
-Normally you should check to ensure they are happy to do this before you make a Will, but you should still confirm it afterwards.
-You should also either give them a copy of your Will or make sure they know where to find it.
+Normally you should check to ensure they are happy to do this before you start the process, but you should still confirm and notify them to confirm afterwards.
+You should also either give them a copy or make sure they know where to find it.
 If your Will cannot be found at the time of your death then your assets may not be distributed according to your wishes and you may be considered “intestate”.